divio/djangocms-boilerplate-webpack/docs/general/basic_usage.rst

 In your applications
 ====================

-Your applications, if they are aware of Aldryn Boilerplate Bootstrap 3, can also take advantage of it.
+Your applications, if they are aware of django CMS Boilerplate Webpack, can also take advantage of it.

-You could simply make your application assume that Aldryn Boilerplate Bootstrap 3 will be available.
+You could simply make your application assume that django CMS Boilerplate Webpack will be available.
 That's not ideal though, because it will be off-putting to people who don't want to have to use it.
 A reusable application should have requirements that are as generic as possible, not based on a particular frontend framework.